shaiazulay/sonic/README.md

 00000280
 ```

-Before being read, the QSFP+ modules must be taken out of reset and
+Before being read, the QSFP+ and OSFP modules must be taken out of reset and
 have their module select signals asserted.
 This can be done through
 the GPIO interface.